-22.5 A/D Conversions
+21.5 A/D Conversions

-Figure 22-3 displays the operation of the A/D Converter after the GO/DONE bit has been set and the ACQT<2:0> bits are cleared.
+Figure 21-3 displays the operation of the A/D Converter after the GO/DONE bit has been set and the ACQT<2:0> bits are cleared.
 A conversion is started after the following instruction to allow entry into Sleep mode before the conversion begins.

-Figure 22-4 displays the operation of the A/D Converter after the GO/DONE bit has been set.
-The ACQT<2:0> bits are set to '010' and are selecting a 4 TAD acquisition time before the conversion starts.
+Figure 21-4 displays the operation of the A/D Converter after the GO/DONE bit has been set, the ACQT<2:0> bits are set to '010' and a 4 TAD acquisition time has been selected before the conversion starts.